Corporate publishing services

 Yes!
 Please submit your Plain Language Summary (PLS), clearly labeled, with your other manuscript files, so that it can be peer-reviewed alongside the main manuscript.

 Like video abstracts, Plain Language Summaries are a great way to increase engagement with your research.
 Each PLS is published alongside its corresponding text abstract on Taylor & Francis Online.
+Find out more about how to write a Plain Language Summary.

 Research shows that articles with supplemental material are downloaded and cited more often.
 Taylor & Francis Online supports ScholeXplorer data linking and hosts supplemental content on Figshare, ensuring that your materials are discoverable from your article abstract.